Digital collaboration

 Presentation matters

-Product vision statements prepare your team to express the intentions behind your product, and better presentation of your product will allow your goals to be clear and planned beforehand to avoid roadblocks along the way.
+Product vision statements prepare your team to express the intentions behind your product, and the better you can present your product to stakeholders, the more likely you’ll be able to execute on your development roadmap without running into blockers along the way.

 Now, let's take a look at some real-world examples of product visions that tell a meaningful story.